 Langleyensis

 This shrub has pink and red flowers.
 They can grow up to 7 feet tall, and they have a striking appearance!
-The most important characteristic of this plant is that it is very hardy and can withstand colder temperatures.
+This hardy plant can withstand colder temperatures.

 C.F.
 Ball